jcfreeman2/dbe/docs/schemaeditor.md

 ## Adding new classes

- To add a new class <Ctl-A> anywhere will bring up the new class dialogue box.
+ To add a new class Ctrl+A anywhere will bring up the new class dialogue box.
 From here you can define the attributes and relationships of your new class and set its superclass inheritance from the list of existing classes.